 Many degrees require at least one course in statistics.
 If you are completing requirements for multiple degrees and the other degree requires a different statistics course than STAT 213 or 321, you can ask if you can use the other degree’s required statistics course to satisfy the statistics requirements for a CPSC degree.

-The following University of Calgary Statistic courses can be used in lieu of STAT 213 or 321, if you completed the course as part of a different U of C degree.
+The following University of Calgary statistic courses can be used in lieu of STAT 213 or 321, if you completed the course as part of a different UCalgary degree.

 - STAT 327

 If you have another alternative STAT course that is a required course for your other degree, use the same process as requesting a course transfer to see if the course is eligible.
 At minimum, the alternate STAT should cover the following content: estimation, hypothesis testing, probability, expectations and distributions.